Dhorajiya-Kenil/German-Language-Institute-and-Visa-Consultancy/README.md

 This repository documents a website project developed using **GoHighLevel**.

-It does **not** contain the proprietary source code of the GoHighLevel platform or any confidential client information.
+It does not contain the proprietary source code of the GoHighLevel platform.

-Sensitive information such as:

-- API keys
-- Passwords
-- Authentication credentials
-- Private customer information
-- Database credentials
-- Environment secrets

-should never be committed to this repository.
+Website content, branding, images, logos, business information, and client-related materials may belong to **German Language Institute & Visa Consultancy** or their respective owners and should not be reused without appropriate permission.

 ---

-**Platform:** GoHighLevel

-**Project:** United German Language Institute Website

----

 ## License

-This repository is intended primarily as a portfolio and project documentation.
+This repository is intended primarily for **portfolio and project documentation purposes**.

-Unless otherwise stated, the website design, content, branding, and client-related materials remain the property of their respective owners and should not be reused without permission.
+Unless otherwise stated, the website design, content, branding, images, and client-related materials remain the property of their respective owners and should not be reused without permission.